-Good Energy’s seventh operational solar farm, at Oaklands Plantation, north of Wareham in Dorset, was commissioned in January 2016.
+Oaklands became Good Energy’s seventh operational solar farm when it was commissioned in January 2016.

 The site at Oaklands is very well-screened and positioned between a landfill site and a commercial forest.
-The solar panels are being installed on land which was previously used as a Christmas tree plantation, some rough pasture and a motocross track.
+The land occupied by the solar panels was previously used as a Christmas tree plantation, some rough pasture and a motocross track.

-For the lifetime of the solar farm, Good Energy will also contribute at least £5,000 per year (rising with inflation) to a community fund.
+The solar farm, will continue to generate a community fund worth at least £5,000 per year (rising with inflation) for the lifetime of the project.
 This fund will be controlled by local people and used to support community initiatives.

 Project key facts